WBZG

-WBZG 100.9 FM is a radio station licensed to Peru, Illinois, covering, LaSalle, Peru, Princeton, and Vicinity.
-WBZG airs a classic rock format and is owned by Mendota Broadcasting, Inc.
+WBZG (100.9 FM) is a radio station licensed to Peru, Illinois, covering, LaSalle, Peru, Princeton, and Vicinity.
+WBZG airs a classic rock format and is owned by Shaw Media, through licensee Shaw Local Radio Co., after previously being owned by Studstill Media/Mendota Broadcasting, Inc. until April 2023.

 History

 WGSY

 The station began broadcasting on March 15, 1970, holding the call sign WGSY.
 The station was originally owned by George W. Yazell, and had an ERP of 3,000 watts at a HAAT of 145 feet.
 WGSY aired a variety format.
 In 1977, the station was sold to Radio Illinois, Ltd. for $85,000.

 WIVQ

 In 1977, the station's call sign was changed to WIVQ, and the station began airing a MOR format.
 By 1980, the station had begun airing an adult rock format.
 By 1983, the station had begun airing a beautiful music/easy listening format.
 By 1984, the station was airing a MOR format.
 In 1984, the station was sold to Starved Rock Radio Project for $155,000.